Our Board

 As of 1 October 2022, professor Eefje Cuppen from Leiden University is the new director of the Rathenau Instituut.

-The Chairman and other members of the Board are formally appointed by the Royal Netherlands Academy of Arts and Sciences (KNAW) and the Scientific Council for Government Policy (WRR), at the nomination of the sitting members of the Board.
+The Chair and other members of the Board are formally appointed by the Royal Netherlands Academy of Arts and Sciences (KNAW) and the Scientific Council for Government Policy (WRR), at the nomination of the sitting members of the Board.
 According to our institutional decree, members are appointed by the Minister of Education, Culture, and Science for the duration of four years, with a possibility of extension.

 If you have any questions for (or about) the Board, please email Diana Trimpert (executive secretary).